-The UMRLAC continues to implement the Upper Merrimack Management and Implementation Plan with assistance from the Central New Hampshire Regional Planning Commission.
+The UMRLAC continues to implement the Upper Merrimack Management and Implementation Plan with assistance from the Central New Hampshire Regional Planning Commission (CNHRPC).
 The Commission and the UMRLAC are working together on a project to study and map buffers and setbacks for the six municipalities in the upper Merrimack River area.
-The completed study will be presented to municipalities to assist them in their master planning and ordinance revision processes.
-Steve Landry and Michele Tremblay, UMRLAC representatives, and Matt Monahan and Vanessa Bitterman, Central New Hampshire Regional Planning Commission presented the project status at the 2009 Water and Watershed Conference in November at the Grappone Conference Center in Concord.
+To date, the completed study has been presented to the planning boards of Bow, Boscawen, Concord, Franklin, and Northfield to provide them with valuable information and to assist them in their master planning and ordinance revision processes.
+The UMRLAC and CNHRPC are working to schedule a meeting with Canterbury’s Planning Board.
+Many thanks to Vanessa Goold and Matt Monahan, CNHRPC, for their great work on this continuing effort.

 Please visit UMRLAC’s website for further information on the river, committee membership, activities, summaries from prior meetings, upcoming meeting agendas, maps, water quality data, and photographs of brave and selfless volunteers in action.
 The UMRLAC meets on a rotating basis in its six represented communities on the second Monday of each month at 7:00 pm.
 Many thanks to the Towns and Cities of Boscawen, Bow, Canterbury, Concord, Franklin, and Northfield for graciously hosting Upper Merrimack River Local Advisory Committee meetings and for their continued support.
 All are welcome to attend the meetings.
 For additional information, please contact Michele Tremblay at 603.796.2615, www.MerrimackRiver.org, or any of your municipal representatives listed below.